interestingforked/shushud/doc/rate_code_api.md

 end_time - start_time.
 If the period is set to month, the qty will be computed as (end_time - start_time) / number of seconds in the month.

+### Slug Uniqueness

+When Shushu providers are submitting billable_events, they are required to include the slug of a rate_code.
+If slugs were not globally unique, then the provider of billable_events would need to include the provider_id of the rate_code's provider.
+To keep the billable_event provider from having to know about the rate_code provider, we require that slug's be globally unique.

+Slugs must also be a UUID.
+Provider's who submit rate_codes with UUID slugs can be assured that they will not collide with other providers based on the low probability that any two UUIDs will be equal.

 ## API

 ### Create Rate Code